-If you have a current health care card or Australian Government Pension, the fee is reduced to $155.
+A discount off the standard fee applies if you have a current health care card or Australian Government Pension.

 The session fee is to be paid in full immediately following the session – after which you can get any rebate that may apply (see below for ‘out-of-pocket’ cost).

-Our cost of $165 for a 50+ to 60 minute session is well below the cost recommended by the Australian Psychological Society (the APS recommended fee is $241 for 2016-17).
+Our cost of $175 for a 50+ to 60 minute session is well below the cost recommended by the Australian Psychological Society (the APS recommended fee was $251 for 2018-19).

 Your ‘out-of-pocket’ cost for each session depends on whether you are eligible for rebates or have funding for sessions from other sources.

 If you have a current referral from a general practitioner with a mental health care plan or from a psychiatrist, you may be eligible for a Medicare rebate of $126.50 per session for a maximum of 10 sessions in a calendar year.
 You must have the referral BEFORE the session to receive any rebate.

 If eligible, the ‘out-of-pocket’ cost for a 50+ to 60 minute session becomes $48.50 (less for health care card and Pension card holders).

 If you are eligible for a medicare rebate, we can process the rebate for you after you have made full payment for the session.